vukics/cppqed/CPPQEDcore/doc/rationale.markdown

 * In the factory idiom, encapsulate derived classes in makers (even maker functions). \see evolved::MakerGSL::_

+* Watch out when to use boost::mpl::if_ and boost::mpl::eval_if \todo clarify their use throughout

+* Concept checking for template parameters that accept very restricted set of types.
+Where templates are such that they accept only a very restricted set of types, this should be checked for.
+Examples are blitzplusplus::basi::Iterator%'s `V` parameter or Composite%'s `VA`.
+An implementation could be that these types are derived from some tag class and then a static assertion with the help of is_base_of could be performed.
+Another solution can be Boost.ConceptChecking

 C++11 features currently used {#cppelevenfeatures}
 -----------------------------